 The North Pacific route accounted for twice as much Lend-Lease tonnage as any other route.
 It consisted of two parts.
 The sea route extended from U.S. West Coast ports, such as Seattle, through Alaskan ports to Vladivostok.
 Ships on the western part of this route were under Soviet flag and were treated as neutral vessels by Japan, which was anxious not to disturb its non-aggression pact with Russia.
 The air bridge extended from Great Falls through Edmonton, Whitehorse, Galena, and Nome to Uel'en, Markovo, Iakutsk, Kiernsk, and Krasnoiarsk to Novosibirsk.
 Over 8000 aircraft flew this route during the latter part of the war.
 Aircraft were picked up at Nome by Russian pilots, were marked with Soviet colors, and were left unmolested by the Japanese on their flight to Siberia.

-the north Pacific deeply upset the Germans, but likely reflected an
+through the north Pacific deeply upset the Germans, but likely

-interpreted as a move towards basing American aircraft in Russia.
+be interpreted as a move towards basing American aircraft in

 Project Hula was the